 Commissioner of Agriculture and Forestry Mike Strain, DVM, encourages senior citizens 60 years old and older who meet certain income requirements to contact their parish Council on Aging to participate in the Senior Farmers Market Nutrition Program (FMNP).
 (In New Orleans, contact Catholic Charities).

-Through the grant, those who qualify will receive a book of six $4-coupons ($24).
+Through the grant, those who qualify will receive a book of five $4-coupons ($20).
 The FMNP coupons may only be used to purchase fresh fruits, vegetables, cut herbs and honey approved by the Louisiana Farmers Market Nutrition Program from farmers at approved farmers markets and roadside stands (or farm stands).
 Farmers cannot give change for coupons; therefore, each purchase must be at least $4.
 Coupons are not permitted for grocery stores or non-participating farmers.
 Only farmers that have signed "Farmer Participation Agreements" with the Louisiana Department of Agriculture and Forestry may accept the coupons.
 Current issue coupons will expire November 30, 2014.
 Seniors who receive coupons also will receive a directory, listing participating farmers markets and roadside stands where the coupons may be spent.

 Seniors who received coupons in 2013 will not automatically receive a new booklet.
 Seniors who qualify for the coupons must go to their local parish Council on Aging to re-apply for the program.
 (In New Orleans, contact Catholic Charities).